-We review carrying values of goodwill at least annually to assess impairment since these assets are not amortized.
+The Company reviews the carrying values of goodwill at least annually to assess impairment since these assets are not amortized.
 An annual impairment review is conducted as of October 1st of each year.
-Additionally, we review the carrying value of goodwill whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
+Additionally, the Company reviews the carrying value of goodwill whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 The determination of fair value involves significant management judgment.

 For an annual goodwill impairment assessment, an optional qualitative analysis may be performed.
 If the option is not elected or if it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then a two-step goodwill impairment test is performed to identify potential goodwill impairment and measure an impairment loss.
+A qualitative analysis was not elected for the years ended December 31, 2016 or December 31, 2015.